Royal Albion Hotel: Historical sketches and hotel guests

-In 1906, Harry Preston (1860-1936) a fifty-year-old charismatic local figure in Brighton, a friend of the Prince of Wales, had bought the hotel and four years later he carried out large scale alterations creating a roof garden which overlooked the Palace Pier.
-In the new refurbished hotel Arnold Bennett (1867-1931) began writing part of his Clayhanger trilogy The Clayhanger Family while staying there in 1910.

-The same year Frenchman Andre Beaumont Jean Louis Conneau (1880-1937) in his Blériot monoplane flew around the skies of Brighton, taking Preston as a passenger.
-Afterwards he hosted a banquet at the Royal Albion Hotel to celebrate the event.
-Harry a former publican, had entered the hotel business around the turn of the century.
-Preston had a wonderful feel for publicity, and he wined and dined the editors of the London newspapers, encouraging them to promote the town and his new hotel to visitors, especially motorists.
-It started to be referred to as London-by-sea.
-Harry's wife Ellen died in 1913 and a year later he married Edith Collings, the Royal Albion's manageress.
-Harry was knighted for his services to charitable causes in 1933, and his wife, Edith, was presented at Court the following year.
+In 1906, Harry Preston (1860–1936), a fifty-year-old charismatic local figure in Brighton and friend of the Prince of Wales, bought the hotel and four years later carried out large scale alterations creating a roof garden which overlooked the Palace Pier.
+In the new refurbished hotel, Arnold Bennett (1867–1931) began writing part of his Clayhanger trilogy while staying there in 1910.
+The same year, Frenchman André Beaumont (1880–1937), in his Blériot monoplane, flew around the skies of Brighton, taking Preston as a passenger.
+Afterwards, he hosted a banquet at the Royal Albion Hotel to celebrate the event.
+Preston, a former publican, had entered the hotel business around the turn of the century.
+Preston had a wonderful feel for publicity, and he wined and dined with the editors of the London newspapers, encouraging them to promote the town and his new hotel to visitors, especially motorists.
+Preston's wife Ellen died in 1913 and a year later he married Edith Collings, the Royal Albion's manageress.
+Preston was knighted for his services to charitable causes in 1933, and his wife, Edith, was presented at Court the following year.

-In the spring of 1919, the hotel entertained three aristocratic guests - two of whom signed the hotel's register as Sir David (1879-1932) and 'Lady Dorothy' Dalrymple of Newhailes House.
-Away from the prying eyes of friends in London, the party loving pair were enjoying an affair, but unknown to them both, followed by an enquiry agent employed by Margaret, the ‘real’ Lady Dalrymple, resulting in a divorce.
+In the spring of 1919, the hotel entertained three aristocratic guests—two of whom signed the hotel's register as Sir David and "Lady Dorothy" Dalrymple of Newhailes House.
+Away from the prying eyes of friends in London, the party-loving pair were enjoying an affair, but, unknown to them both, they were followed by an enquiry agent employed by Margaret, the "real" Lady Dalrymple, resulting in a divorce.

-The other was Lady Idina Wallace Lady Idina Sackville (1893-1955) –then temporarily staying at the Royal Albion hotel (in between marriages) in Brighton.
-She was the daughter of Gilbert Sackville, 8th Earl De La Warr, who had earned the nickname ‘Naughty Gilbert’ after running away with a French ‘Can-Can’ dancer.
-She inherited her father's hedonistic spirit and would scandalise a generation.
-Over the coming decades she would marry five times and became immortalised as ‘The Bolter’ by novelist Nancy Mitford.

-The hotel continued to host many authors, artists, actors and sportsmen throughout the 1920s and 30s.
+The hotel is listed in the 1966-1967 Travelers' Green Book as a safe hotel for African American travelers to the United Kingdom.